AppStateESS/canopy3-theme-simple/README.md

 # canopy3-themes-Simple
-Basic theme that ships with Canopy3
+Basic Bootstrap theme that ships with Canopy3